 - University of Warsaw (Poland)

-If interested, please contact the International Office at email@example.com or 613-236-1393, extension 2200, or in person in room G134 to ensure that you meet the eligibility criteria and to obtain a nomination certificate.
+If you are interested, please contact the International Office at firstname.lastname@example.org or 613-236-1393, ext.
+2200, or in person in room G134 to ensure that you meet the eligibility criteria and to obtain a nomination certificate.

 For the academic year 2017–2018